bcgov/ols-router/rpng-2.0-release-notes.md

 1. Route Planner 2.0 is backward compatible with Route Planner 1.x .

 2. All new features are grouped into modules that can be turned on or off with each routing request using the new *disable* parameter as follows:
-   * sc – ferry schedules; disabled by default; disabled by default and only suitable for demos
-   * tf – historic traffic congestion; disabled by default and only suitable for demos
-   * ev – road events; disabled by default and only suitable for demos
    * td – time-dependency; disabling this disables sc, tf, and ev modules
    * tr – turn restrictions; if td is disabled, time-dependent turn restrictions are ignored
    * tc - turn costs (e.g., left turns take longer than right turns)
+   * sc – ferry schedules; disabled by default; disabled by default; uses dummy data so is <b>only suitable for demos<b>
+   * tf – historic traffic congestion; disabled by default; uses dummy data so is <b>only suitable for demos<b>
+   * ev – road events; disabled by default; uses dummy data so is <b>only suitable for demos<b>

 3. Use the *departure* parameter to specify departure date and time as in 2019-02-28T11:36:00-08:00

 4. Use the *correctSide* parameter to specify if origin and destination should begin and end on the correct side of the street.
 For example, 1175 Douglas St, Victoria, BC is on the east side of Douglas St. To start or end on this side of the street, set correctSide to True.

 5. You can specify truck dimensions with the *height* (OAH in metres), *width* (OAW in metres), and *weight* (GVW in kg) parameters.
+Note that truck routing uses dummy road height/weight data so is <b>only suitable for demos<b>

 6. Use the *truckRouteMultiplier* parameter to specify how strongly a route should be attracted to designated truck routes; 10 is good, 100 simulates a black hole, o is a meander that’s fun to watch.
-Thanks to open data from TransLink, you will find many designated truck routes in the Greater Vancouver area.
+Thanks to open data from TransLink, you will find many designated truck routes in the Greater Vancouver area but nowhere else in the province.

 For more information about the API, consult the [Route Planner Developer Guide](https://github.com/bcgov/api-specs/blob/master/router/router-developer-guide.md)